tonyreveal/aap_preflight/README.md

 - Checks that the redis group is created on controllers and execution nodes
 - Checks that the awx user is a member of redis, nginx, and receptor groups on Controllers.
 - Checks that the awx user is a member of the receptor group on execution nodes
+- Check Hop node receptor port connectivity to Controller.
+  - Checks if receptor is installed.
+  - Checks if receptor service is running.
+  - If receptor is installed and running then this block should successfully report a connection, provided ACLs and firewall ports are set correctly.
+  - Returns "no route to host" if port is not open but that could include situations where firewalld port on the controller node isn't enabled or if Receptor isn't already installed.
+- Check Execution node receptor port connectivity to Controller if not behind a hop node.
+  - Checks if receptor is installed.
+  - Checks if receptor service is running.
+  - If receptor is installed and running then this block should successfully report a connection, provided ACLs and firewall ports are set correctly.
+  - Returns "no route to host" if port is not open but that could include situations where firewalld port on the controller node isn't enabled or if Receptor isn't already installed.